ese-erigha/movielens-api/README.md

 # movielens-api
-Supabase edge functions to return movie predictions
+Supabase edge functions to return movie recommendations from the database in conjunction with the IMDB API